 I've always been into my skincare.
 (Ask any girl with hormonal acne and I'm sure she'll tell you the same).
 The desire to find that one wonder product started in my teenage years, where I'd spend hours lusting over the just-launched cleansers and shiny posts of moisturisers in the monthly glossies, while most weekends involved poring over the shelves in Boots deciding how to spend the £30 I'd earned from my Saturday job.
 (Which, for the record, actually happened to be in Boots.)

 Since then, I've been lucky enough to try some of the best skincare products on the market and have created a routine that works for my skin and its needs.
-But I'm ashamed to say that my routine was distinctly lacking in one skincare product until about a year ago: SPF.
+But I have to admit that my routine was distinctly lacking in one skincare product until a few years ago: SPF.

-Personally, I think there are two main reasons for our hesitance around using a daily SPF: Firstly, the UK isn't exactly renowned for its amazing weather (especially during the winter months when you might not have seen the sun for weeks).
+Personally, I think there are two main reasons for our hesitance around using a daily SPF.
+Firstly, the UK isn't exactly renowned for its amazing weather (especially during the winter months when you might not have seen the sun for weeks).
 It isn't normally until a heat wave rears its head on the weather forecast that we feel any kind of desire to start slapping on the sun protection on a daily basis.
-Secondly—between UVA and UVB protection, broad spectrums and star ratings—knowing what to look for when choosing an SPF can feel like a bit of a minefield.
+Secondly—between UVA and UVB protection, broad spectrums and star ratings—knowing what to look for when choosing an SPF can feel like a bit of a minefield to say the least.

 So to help debunk the myths around SPF and get to the root of exactly why it is so important, I caught up with some skincare experts for the full lowdown.
 Keep scrolling for a foolproof guide to choosing the best sun protection for you and to shop the best SPF products out there.